 Requisitos para la concentración de español en St. Lawrence: / Requirements for Estudios Hispánicos (Hispanic Studies) Major at St. Lawrence:

-Students wishing to major in Spanish are urged to participate in the Costa Rica (San José) or Spain (Madrid) programs.
-It is possible to earn four credits toward the major during a semester in Spain or Costa Rica; students who remain a year in Spain may earn seven credits toward the major.
+It is possible to earn four units toward the major during a semester in Spain (Madrid) or Costa Rica (San José); students who remain a year in Spain may earn seven units toward the major.

-A Spanish minor consists of six courses at the 201-202 level or beyond.
+A Spanish minor consists of six courses at the 101 level or beyond.
+All six courses must be taken in the language.
 Spanish minors are encouraged to spend a semester or a year on the Spain or Costa Rica programs.
-Students on the programs in Spain or Costa Rica may count three courses (semester program) or five courses (year program) toward the Spanish minor.
+Students on the programs in Spain or Costa Rica may count three courses (semester program) or five courses (year program) toward the minor.